berachain/docs/apps/bex/content/developers/contracts/swaps/single_swap.md

 # Single Swap

-A single swap in BEX allows users to exchange one token for another within a single liquidity pool by calling the `swap` function on the BEX Vault.
+A single swap in BeraSwap allows users to exchange one token for another within a single liquidity pool by calling the `swap` function on the BeraSwap Vault.
+This function is implemented in the [Vault contract](/developers/contracts/vault), which serves as the main entry point for all BeraSwap operations.

 ## Swap